colinsullivan/supercollider-redux-example/README.md

-# supercollider-redux-example
+# supercollider-redux and abletonlink-redux examples
-An example for using supercollider-redux in an application.
+Use supercollider-redux and abletonlink-redux in an application.